cantikapf/IR-study-companion/_chapters/045-international-organization-in-international-relations/020-theory-IO.md

 International organizations derive power through other means as well, like their moral authority to shame countries into action, or their privileged access to important information.
 Overall, IOs have significant leverage over states, though ultimately major powers still dominate decision-making.

 ---

+---

+### Interactive Learning
+{% include flashcards.html term1="Realist Perspective" def1="IOs seen as tools of powerful states, no impact on sovereignty" term2="Neofunctionalism" def2="Regional integration through cooperation, leading to spillover effects" term3="Sovereignty" def3="State's authority within borders and in international relations" term4="International Organization (IO)" def4="Intergovernmental organization with formal structure and decision-making processes" %}

+### Knowledge Check
+{% include quiz.html id="quiz_020_theory_IO" question="What is the main argument of the Realist Perspective on International Organizations?" opt1="IOs erode state sovereignty and change world politics" opt2="IOs are tools of powerful states, no impact on sovereignty" opt3="IOs promote democracy and cooperation among states" opt4="IOs are autonomous actors with their own interests" correct="2" %}